7078-cj/ServiFy/README.md

 A full-stack service marketplace where users can register, browse businesses, view services, and manage bookings.
 The project uses a React + Vite frontend and a Django REST backend with JWT authentication, optional Redis, and Celery for background work.

+## WIP

+- Notification
+- Update of ReadMe

 ## Features

 - User authentication (register, login, refresh token)